 Before my meal, I met a group of 6 ladies celebrating the 50th birthday of one woman in the group.
 During the meal, I met a nice couple from Charlotte, NC sitting at the next table.
-They were leaving on a cruise to The Bahamas the next day (there’s a cruise ship terminal right on Charleston Harbor – who knew?!)
+They were leaving on a cruise to The Bahamas the next day from Charleston’s nearby cruise ship terminal.

-I also enjoyed saw sailboats, a Schooner, and some dolphins.
-My meal and the service were good and the view from the deck was pretty; all in all, a great experience.
+While I enjoyed my meal from the deck, I enjoyed seeing sailboats, a Schooner, and some dolphins.
+Both the food and the service were good; all in all, a great experience.

 On my way to the campus area, I drove around the neighborhood near The Battery where I’d walked the previous day.
 The streets in this area are quieter than the more touristy areas around Market Street, perfect for a leisurely bike ride.

-I drove to the area around the campus and found it was just as Turbo had described – really beautiful and worth a look around.
+I drove to the area around the campus and found it was just as the waiter had described – really beautiful and worth a look around.

-After seeing the campus, I drove around the streets on the perimeter of the campus, stopping periodically to take pictures.
+After seeing the campus, I drove around the streets on the campus’ perimeter, stopping periodically to take pictures.

 Right before I left Charleston for good, I stopped at the stunning Grace Church Cathedral, a church I discovered near the campus, to take some photos.
 I was pleasantly surprised that the church was open as a service had just ended.
 Once inside, I was floored.
-The church is stunning.
-Completely stunning!
+The church is gorgeous!

 My visit to Charleston was really fun and I’m glad I was finally able to check it off my bucket list.
 However, there’s still a lot of stuff I didn’t get a chance to do, so I’m sure another visit is on the horizon!